-The Pension Fund will maintain full records of its treasury management decisions, and of the processes and practices applied in reaching those decisions, both for the purposes of learning from the past, and for demonstrating that reasonable steps were taken to ensure that all issues relevant to those decisions were taken into account at the time.
+The Fund will maintain full records of its treasury management decisions, and of the processes and practices applied in reaching those decisions, both for the purposes of learning from the past and for accountability, e.g. demonstrating that reasonable steps were taken to ensure that all issues relevant to those decisions were considered.

-TMP4 Approved instruments, methods and techniques
+PolicyDetailsTMP4Approved instruments, methods and techniques

-The Pension Fund will undertake its treasury management activities by employing only those instruments, methods and techniques detailed in its annual Investments Strategy, and within the limits and parameters defined in TMP1 Risk management.
+The Fund will undertake its treasury management activities by employing only those instruments, methods and techniques detailed in its Investment Strategy, and within the limits and parameters defined in TMP1 Risk management.

-The Pension Fund has reviewed its classification with financial institutions under MIFID II and will set out in its annual Investment Strategy those organisations with which it is registered as a professional client.
+The Fund has reviewed its classification with financial institutions under MIFID II and will set out in its Investment Strategy those organisations with which it is registered as a professional client.

-PolicyDetailsTMP5Organisation, clarity and segregation of responsibilities, and dealing arrangements
+TMP5 Organisation, clarity and segregation of responsibilities, and dealing arrangements

-The Pension Fund considers it essential, for the purposes of the effective control and monitoring of its treasury management activities, for the reduction of the risk of fraud or error, and for the pursuit of optimum performance, that these activities are structured and managed in a fully integrated manner, and that there is at all times a clarity of treasury management responsibilities.
+The Fund considers it essential, for the purposes of the effective control and monitoring of its treasury management activities, for the reduction of the risk of fraud or error, and for the pursuit of optimum performance, that these activities are structured and managed in a fully integrated manner, and that there is at all times a clarity of treasury management responsibilities.